 Many experts argue that it violates equal protection not to allow the survivors like the father to sue for fetal death, the same as he would be able to for wrongful live birth.
 After all, it was the father’s seed that helped make that baby.
 For now, the father has far fewer rights than the mother, unless somehow, he can argue that he was emotionally distressed because he perceived the injuries to the mother as they occurred during the miscarriage.
 Again, these are all issues for a fetal injury lawyer to research and develop as viable theories of legal recovery.

-Most of all, claims adjusters don’t want victims to know the fair value of your insurance claim.
+Most of all, claims adjusters don’t want victims to know the fair value of their insurance claims.
 Their job is to prevent the plaintiff from even considering the different potential losses for which a claim can be made.
 And this is why it remains vital for a pregnant woman to hire the right lawyer after an automotive collision.
-Below, we will discuss the many rights a woman has and how she can get money for your injuries, or the death of her child.
+Below, we will discuss the many rights a woman has and how she can get money for her injuries or the death of her child.

 Yes, you can probably sue someone, like your doctor maybe.
 But wrongful birth and wrongful life lawsuits are against doctors for misdiagnosing the baby’s disability or disease.
 The rules of when you can sue for wrongful birth are discussed below.